 When looking in the hero gallery, you may notice that the Engineer skin and Mechanic skin take inspiration from Brigitte's origin story as the daughter of Torbjörn.

 This skin, like Ironclad, call attention to Brigitte's nitty-gritty side.
 Brigitte grew up in her father's laboratory, building elaborate armors and learning as much from her father Torbjörn and their family friend Reinhardt.
-Eventually, Brigitte went on to become a mechanical engineering before deciding to join the battlefield.
+Eventually, Brigitte went on to become a mechanical engineer before deciding to join the battlefield.
 This skin is a definite shout-out to her father, as you can see Torbjörn's wrench hanging from Brigitte's back.